Jbleezy/BO1-Reimagined/README.md

 * Melee stones step: Increased melee range for stones
 * Mud pit step: radio is no longer required to be played in order to complete
 * Fixed a bug where players could clip through the wall behind Pack-a-Punch during the sidequest
-* Reward: all players get permament perks
+* Reward: all players get permanent perks

 ### Moon
 * Players now start with Semtex